bytewax/bytewax/docs/examples/crypto-sockets.md

 }
 ```

-To maintain an order book in real time, we will first need to construct an object to hold the orders from the snapshot and then update that object with each additional object.
-This is a good use case for the [`stateful_map`](https://docs.bytewax.io/apidocs#bytewax.Dataflow.stateful_map) operator, which can keep state by key, over many epochs. `Stateful_map` will aggregate data based on a function (mapper), into an object that you define.
+To maintain an order book in real time, we will first need to construct an object to hold the orders from the snapshot and then update that object with each additional update.
+This is a good use case for the [`stateful_map`](https://docs.bytewax.io/apidocs#bytewax.Dataflow.stateful_map) operator, which can aggregate by key, over many epochs. `Stateful_map` will aggregate data based on a function (mapper), into an object that you define.
 The object must be defined via a builder, because it will create a new object via this builder for each new key received.
 The mapper must return the object so that it can be updated.

 Below we have the code for the OrderBook object that has a bids and asks dictionary.
 These will be used to first create the order book from the snapshot and once created we can attain the first bid price and ask price.
 The bid price is the highest buy order placed and the ask price is the lowest sell order places.
 Once we have determined the bid and ask prices, we will be able to calculate the spread and track that as well.